DudxJs/TheBestMusicIDs-Hub/README.md

 - Reorder by dragging.
 - Turn on shuffle in the playlist player.

+### Privacy & access password

+A playlist can be set to **Private**, restricting it to its owner and authorized collaborators.
+When a playlist is private, its owner can optionally generate an **access password** and toggle **Allow password use** — this lets external scripts (via the [Developer API](#developer-api)) read the playlist without making it fully public.
+The password only unlocks read access if the owner also has **Available for DEV** turned on; if that's off, the password has no effect.

 ### Copy a playlist

 Any public playlist can be duplicated to your own account in one tap, preserving the track order.